-This project was funded in FY2020 through National Fish Habitat Action Plan funding.
+This project was funded in FY2020 through National Fish Habitat Action Plan and NOAA GARFO funding.

 The Town of Plymouth will be using these funds for the design and permitting of the Jenney Grist Mill nature-like fishway bypass on Town Brook.
 By installing a 400-foot nature-like fishway bypass, unobstructed passage to 1.67 miles of riverine habitat and 269 acres of pond spawning habitat will be ensured.
 Currently, passage of alewife, blueback herring, and American eel is restricted by a narrow steeppass fish ladder and culvert.
 During the height of the annual run, there is a backup of migrating river herring below the dam and fish ladder of upwards of 12,500 fish, which lasts for weeks.
 Overcrowding at the base of the ladder undoubtedly influences the migration of these fish and is hypothesized to cause a portion of the migrating population to abandon their run.
 Fish queuing below the ladder are expending energy for days vying for leeway to make the ascent.
 Increased water velocities in the ladder combined with the energy already expended to oppose the current puts river herring at a significant disadvantage should they complete the ascent.
 This work will improve the flow velocity and make it easier for fish to pass the dam.

 Vibrant herring runs are important to commercial fish species including codfish, striped bass, Atlantic mackerel, and bluefish.
 Direct benefits to recreationally fished species such as striped bass and bluefish that prey on adult and juvenile river herring will accrue economic returns to South Coast communities.